crecentcoin/crecentcoin/README.md

 http://www.crescentcoin.org

 Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 CrescentCoin Developers
+Copyright (c) 2011-2018 CrescentCoin Developers

 What is CrescentCoin?
 ----------------

 CrescentCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 1 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 840k blocks (~1.6 years)
- - ~84 million total coins
+ - ~1,000,000,000 total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 566 coins per block

- - 2016 blocks to retarget difficulty
+Premine amount for CrescentCoin Foundation
+- 50,046,316 CDC

 For more information, as well as an immediately useable, binary version of the CrescentCoin client sofware, see http://www.crescentcoin.org.